2026 Conference

 Concurrent Workshops

 Pre-Registration is required for each workshop.
 Please check your emailed conference registration confirmation to check with one you are pre-registered for.
-Both workshops will take place at the Soutwest Community College
+Both workshops will take place at the Soutwest Community College.

 Karen Keehr